PCT Southbound Gear List & Strategy 2025

 Looking for general PCT information?
 See our PCT Gear List & Strategy.

-Going on a long hike or hike?
+Going on a long hike or bike?
 See our stories on Best Backpacking Backpacks, Sleeping Bags, or Backpacking Tents.

 We create reader-supported, objective gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.